beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 ## What it can do:

 * Has a base controller that mimics Zend_Controller_Action functionality
-* Uses Zend_View as template engine and just replaces certain view helpers
+* Uses Zend_View as template engine and just replaces certain view helpers with the Symfony2 functionality.
-* Ports some action helpers or implements proxies that implement Symfony2 functionality.
+* Ports most of the common action helpers or implements proxies that implement Symfony2 functionality.

 ## What it cannot do (yet!
 (Waiting for your pull requests))